JuliaRheology/RHEOS.jl/README.md

 All of the above features are linked together in a seamless interface intended to be very approachable for less experienced programmers.
 The different paradigms of creep, relaxation and oscillatory testing are all accounted for, and models fitted against one type of data can be used to predict against a different type of data.
 (For instance, fitting against relaxation data and predicting the frequency response spectrum.)

-## Documentation
-The documentation (accessible via the blue docs button) aims to provide tutorials in different elements of RHEOS.
-The API section is a comprehensive list of RHEOS types and functions, and brief descriptions of their use.
-For corrections or further questions, please note the 'Contributing to RHEOS' section below and create an issue on the [GitHub repository](https://github.com/JuliaRheology/RHEOS.jl). **Note that whenever you restart your Julia session you will have to reload RHEOS by typing `using RHEOS`, to avoid repetition this line is not included in every piece of example code.**  Any plotting library can be used but the tutorials within this documentation uses the PyPlot Julia package.

 ## Installation
 1. Install the latest version of Julia
 2. From Julia interactive command-line REPL, enter pkg mode by pressing `]`